You can estimate your taxes, track charitable donations, check

 Before you start, make sure you know the amount of tax withheld

 from your pay, which you can find on your W-2 form or your final

 Reviewers have found this app's estimates to be pretty accurate,

 and it's also among the easiest to use.
-Another nice feature: If
+The app is made by

 3. Track your refund